 Fans of ambient music voted the first AFD album LIFE BEFORE LAND to No 3 in THE INDEPENDENT’s chart of ‘Greatest Ambient Albums’, and a second AFD album SALVAGE was released on the San Francisco label Six Degrees in 2000, the EP CHASING TORNADOS in 2004.
 Commissions followed, notably MUSIC FOR MRI SCANNERS, for installation in a new MRI scanner complex in the Royal Infirmary, Bristol, UK.

-A hiatus followed, during which Tom worked on tv and film music, but in December 2011 Another Fine Day reappeared with the ‘Christmas card’ EP FIRELIGHT (offered free for the 12 days of Christmas), followed in short order by another commission, MUSIC FOR TAI CHI (as Tom Green) in Jan 2012.
-The latest release is a collection of short pieces from the Apollo Music cinematic archive, LOW TIDE (as Tom Green) in September 2012.
+For the next few years Tom worked mostly on TV and film music, but in December 2011 Another Fine Day reappeared with the ‘Christmas card’ EP FIRELIGHT (offered free for the 12 days of Christmas), followed in short order by another ambient music commission, MUSIC FOR TAI CHI in Jan 2012, then a collection of short pieces from the Apollo Music cinematic archive, LOW TIDE, in September 2012.
 The latest AFD album ‘A GOOD PLACE TO BE’ is now out on Interchill, happily the subject of very good reviews.

 As well as further collaborations and remixes with THE ORB and others, Tom has co-produced tunes for BAKA BEYOND, Martin Cradick’s respected world music project, incorporating elements of singing and drumming from the forest people of Cameroon.
 He is also a member of nascent world music project NEWANDERTHAL, playing a rare ‘array mbira‘, a lovely instrument derived from traditional African mbiras and kalimbas.